Tuesday, March 6, 2012

 Setting standards that do not allow certain bulbs is obviously the same as banning them, even if it politically sounds more suitable to "phase them out"!

-More on this, with official links to USA, Canada, EU, Australia,
+More information and official links to USA, Canada, EU, Australia legislation,

-individual US and Canada state legislation, and state repeal bills (enacted in Texas):
+also covering individual US states including state repeal bills (enacted Texas):

 http://ceolas.net/#li01inx